Graham913/Basic_Onshape_CAD/README.md

 I first mated the base and the mount togetrher followed by revlove mating the fork then putting the subassembly inbetween the fork with additional bearings then put in the last screws

 ![Grahamfinalassembly](images/Graham.finalassembly.PNG)

+I made a picture frame with dowels

+I started by making dowel pins by chafuring a cylindar then making configurations with size and length, then I made the picture frame by making a trapazoid that is 10 inches long and one that is 8 inches long.

+![Graham.Dowelpins]